 - International students are required to submit an English language test score (TOEFL, IELTS or PTE), a completed Certification of Finance form with supplemental bank statements (see International Students), and a copy of your passport.

 An TOEFL, IELTS, or PTE score is required of international applicants.
-A minimum TOEFL score of 79 (internet-based) or 550 (paper-based) is required for consideration.
+A minimum TOEFL score of 79 (internet-based) is required for consideration.
 A minimum IELTS score of 6.5 or higher is required.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
 The USF school code for the GRE and the TOEFL is 4850.
 In addition, the Economics program requires that students with scores between 79 and 100 on the TOEFL iBT (550 and 600 on PBT) complete a Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
 This information is included in the admission letter.

 There is no strict GPA requirement for admission to the graduate program.
 In general, however, a GPA of 3.0 or higher strengthens an application to any graduate program.
 For this Master's program, the Department of Economics gives particular attention to academic performance in courses taken in economics, statistics, calculus and finance.